 - a.
 Was not distinguish between the valuable gifts he used to give her and the pretty trifles given to her by others. - b.
-Was always appreciating his gifts and aware of their high value. - c.
-Was not satisfied with any gift even if it valuable. - d.
-All false
+Was always appreciating his gifts and aware of their high value.

 She thanked men,-good! but thanked Somehow-I know not how-as if she ranked My gift of a nine-hundred-years-old name